oapicf/pinterest-sdk/clients/ruby/generated/docs/PinsApi.md

 end

 api_instance = PinterestSdkClient::PinsApi.new
-pin_id = 'pin_id_example' # String | Unique identifier of a Pin.
+pin_id = 'pin_id_example' # String |
 opts = {
+  ad_account_id: 'ad_account_id_example', # String | Unique identifier of an ad account.
-  pin_metrics: true, # Boolean | Specify whether to return 90d and lifetime Pin metrics.
+  pin_metrics: true # Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.
-  ad_account_id: 'ad_account_id_example' # String | Unique identifier of an ad account.
 }

 begin